a-levra/aLeuleu/README.md

 but it can create new generations of itself for each replication while preventing one generation from resembling the previous one

-😍 : virology, reverse engineering, x86 assembly, C/C++, Rust, CTFs and online challenges, Python (Django), shell magic, git tricks..
+😍 : virology, reverse engineering, x86 assembly, C/C++, Rust, CTFs and online challenges, Python (Django), shell magic, git tricks.. <br>
-IDE : JetBrains (Pro) Suite VSCode, Vim
+IDE : JetBrains (Pro) Suite VSCode, Vim <br>
-Previous skills : C#/Java7SE, Staubli Robotics programmin (VAL3), automation and industrial vision
+Previous skills : C#/Java7SE, Staubli Robotics programmin (VAL3), automation and industrial vision <br>

 - 📫 How to reach me : OSINT Aurelien Levra